This blog has been updated to reflect industry developments. Originally published Mar 19, 2018.

 In this post, we outline five essential ways of keeping your organisation secure.

-Leaders should support cyber security staff
+1) Support cyber security staff

 They often feel that they’re not given a sufficient budget or that senior staff don’t listen to their requests.

 If employees who receive phishing emails (which often contain ransomware) are unable to spot them, the whole organisation is at risk.

 Similarly, accidental breaches, privilege misuse and data loss are all the result of employees not understanding their information security obligations.

 Educating staff on the ways they could put data at risk helps organisations turn one of their biggest vulnerabilities into an area of strength.

 It’s the only way to make sure that the controls you choose are appropriate to the risks your organisation faces.

 Policies provide a broad outline of the organisations principles, whereas procedures detail how, what and when things should be done.